NVIDIA/nv-ingest/docs/docs/user-guide/getting-started/quickstart-guide.md

 Password: <Your Key>
 ```

-> [!NOTE]
-> During the early access (EA) phase, your API key must be created as a member of `nemo-microservice / ea-participants` which you may join by applying for early access here: https://developer.nvidia.com/nemo-microservices-early-access/join.
+> **NOTE:** During the early access (EA) phase, your API key must be created as a member of `nemo-microservice / ea-participants` which you may join by applying for early access here: https://developer.nvidia.com/nemo-microservices-early-access/join.
 When approved, switch your profile to this org / team, then the key you generate will have access to the resources outlined below.

 4. Create a .env file containing your NGC API key, and the following paths:
 ```